hsahovic/poke-env/README.md

-# pokemon-showdown-python-env
+# The pokemon showdown Python environment

-A python interface to play pokemon battles on pokemon showdown
+This project aims at providing a Python environment for interacting in pokemon showdown battles, with reinforcement learning in mind.